 More than 2.7 million Americans live with a heart condition called atrial fibrillation (AFib).
 This serious condition can lead to blood clots, causing heart attacks or strokes.
-Dr. Andrea Cooley, cardiothoracic surgeon at UT Health Tyler, confronts this condition every day in the hospital and has been performing the most advanced procedures to help those in East Texas.
+Dr. Andrea Cooley, a cardiothoracic surgeon at UT Health Tyler, confronts this condition daily in the hospital and has been performing the most advanced procedures to help those in East Texas.

-Here is Dr. Cooley with more information on what atrial fibrillation is, how it can be treated and the most advanced technology being used at UT Health.
+Dr. Cooley explores below what atrial fibrillation is, how it can be treated and the most advanced technology being used at UT Health.

 The Dangers of A-Fib

 Atrial fibrillation is responsible for 20 percent of strokes in the US because it can allow clots to form in the heart.
 It has now been deemed an epidemic, with nearly 1 out of every 10 patients aged 65 or older having it.
 It’s estimated that there will be more new AFib patients this year than all cancers combined.

 AFib is a condition of the heart's natural pacemaker system that results in an irregular heartbeat.
 Instead of producing a coordinated squeeze, the top chambers of the heart can only wiggle.
 This is very inefficient for the heart and blood does not pump forward correctly, causing major complications in and out of the heart.
 Patients with AFib also have a risk of congestive heart failure that is three times higher than the general population.
 For a long time, the medical community has underestimated the importance of AFib; however, in the past few years, the impact on a patient's quality of life and survival has been better appreciated.